 Standards Required for E-Signatures in France

 There are certain recommended formats required for electronic signatures in France which are grounded on the implementing decision with reference number 2015/1506 under the European Commission.
-The formats are of PAdES, CAdES, and XAdES Associated Container Signature.
+The formats are PAdES, CAdES, and XAdES Associated Container Signature.

 In France, the national trust scheme recognized for the electronic signatures is offered by the General Security Baseline which implicates the exchange among different users and administrative bodies.
 Moreover, there is an authority for the root certification IGC/A which is managed by ANSSI federating the certification authorities of government and other bodies for the purposes of interoperability.

-Article 1316 of the French Civil Code is highlighting the contracts which are not requiring the need for manual signatures for its credibility.
+Article 1316 of the French Civil Code is highlighting the contracts which are not requiring the need for manual signatures for their credibility.
 However, the contracts which have electronic signatures are considered as the long legally capable documents which are physically, verbally, and electronically viable and authentic.